emqx/emqx-operator/docs/en_US/deployment/on-gcp-gke.md

-# This article mainly introduces how to deploy EMQX cluster on Google Cloud Platform GKE with EMQX Operator.
-The main contents including:
+# Deploy EMQX cluster on Google Cloud GKE

-## Terminology explanation

-EMQX: The most scalable open-source MQTT broker for IoT, For details: [EMQX docs](https://github.com/emqx/emqx)

-EMQX Operator: A Kubernetes Operator for EMQX, For details: [EMQX Operator docs](https://github.com/emqx/emqx-operator)

-GKE: Google Kubernetes Engine, For details: [GKE docs](https://cloud.google.com/kubernetes-engine/)
+Google Kubernetes Engine (GKE) provides a managed environment for deploying, managing, and scaling your containerized applications using Google infrastructure.
+The GKE environment consists of multiple machines (specifically, Compute Engine instances) grouped together to form a cluster.

 ## Create GKE Cluster